simonteozw/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit an existing module
-2. TrackIt@NUS edits the module
+2. TrackIt@NUS replaces the original module with the edited one

     Use case ends.